w3guy/old-documentation/docs/social-login/linkedin.md

 Tick the following checkbox in **OAuth User Agreement**: r_emailaddress, r_basicprofile, and r_contactinfo.

+**Note:** the new LinkedIn application interface has no option for `r_contactinfo`.
+It's nothing to worry about.

 ![LinkedIn OAuth Agreement](img/oauth-agreement.png)

 Enter your website url in the `OAuth 2.0` and `OAuth 1.0a Redirect URLs` fields.

+**Note:** in the new LinkedIn application interface, use the following as your *OAuth 2.0* and *OAuth 1.0a* Redirect URLs `http://yoursite.com/wp-content/plugins/profilepress/social-login/?hauth.done=LinkedIn`

 ![LinkedIn OAuth Agreement](img/oauth-redirects.png)